New Mountain Finance: Steady Ship For Steady Dividend

 Management Team & Portfolio Manager

 New Mountain Capital is a premier private equity firm.
-They are the external manager for New Mountain Finance.
+It is the external manager for New Mountain Finance.
 Overall, I have been impressed with the management team's investor relations.
-They produce top-notch investor reports and provide clear answers for any investor questions.
+It produces top-notch investor reports and provides clear answers for any investor questions.

 Furthermore, the portfolio does not contain any exotic securities.
-The Senior Loan Program is well-defined in their quarterly filings.
+The Senior Loan Program is well-defined in its quarterly filings.
 Overall, I would rate this management team as a Tier 1.

 Hold NMFC.
 Wait for Valuation to Dip.

-My three-prong framework of financial, shareholder, and management analysis leads me to the final conclusion that NMFC is a hold.
+My three-pronged framework of financial, shareholder, and management analysis leads me to the final conclusion that NMFC is a hold.
 I am slightly discouraged by the annualized 4% dip in book value over the last 10 quarters, but with a ~10% dividend yield, I would be fine with a 6% total return in this market.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.